Rita Mae Brown: Early career

-Brown hitchhiked to New York City and lived there between 1964 and 1969, sometimes homeless, while attending New York University where she received a degree in Classics and English.
+Brown hitchhiked to New York City and lived there between 1964 and 1969, sometimes homeless, while attending New York University, where she received a degree in classics and English.
 In 1968, she received a certificate in cinematography from the New York School of Visual Arts.

-Brown received a Ph.D. in literature from Union Institute & University in 1976 and holds a doctorate in political science from the Institute for Policy Studies in Washington, D.C.
+Brown received a Ph.D. in literature from Union Institute & University in 1976 and holds a doctorate in political science.

 Brown wrote for Rat, an alternative bi-weekly that eventually became New York City's first women's liberation newspaper.
+She also contributed to Come Out!, the gay liberation newspaper in NYC, published by the Gay Liberation Front.

 Later career

 In 1982, Brown wrote a screenplay parodying the slasher genre titled Sleepless Nights; retitled The Slumber Party Massacre, the producers decided to play it seriously, and it was given a limited release theatrically.
 Brown is featured in the feminist history film She's Beautiful When She's Angry.

 Philosophical and political views

 In the spring of 1964, during her study at the University of Florida in Gainesville, she became active in the American Civil Rights Movement.
-Later in the 1960s, she participated in the anti-war movement, the feminist movement and the Gay Liberation movement.
+Later in the 1960s, she participated in the anti-war movement, the feminist movement and the Lesbian Liberation movement.
 She was involved with the Student Homophile League at Columbia University in 1967 but left it because the men in the league were not interested in women's rights.

 She was involved in the Redstockings, but also left the group because of its lack of involvement in lesbian rights.
 She then went on to join the Gay Liberation Front, where she suggested the formation of an all-lesbian group, since many of the women felt excluded from the feminist movement and the male-led gay liberation movement.

-Brown took an administrative position with the fledgling National Organization for Women, but resigned in January 1970 over comments by Betty Friedan seen by some as anti-gay and by the NOW's attempts to distance itself from lesbian organizations.
+Brown took an administrative position with the fledgling National Organization for Women, but resigned in January 1970 over comments by Betty Friedan seen by some as anti-lesbian and by the NOW's attempts to distance itself from lesbian organizations.
 Brown claimed that lesbian was "the one word that can cause the Executive Committee [of NOW] a collective heart attack."

 Brown played a leading role in the "Lavender Menace" zap of the Second Congress to Unite Women on May 1, 1970, which protested Friedan's remarks and the exclusion of lesbians from the women's movement.
 Brown and other lesbians from the Gay Liberation Front created The Woman-Identified Woman, which was distributed at the zap.
 The group that wrote the manifesto then went on to become the "Radicalesbians".

 While doing work for the American Civil Rights Movement, Brown was introduced to consciousness-raising groups, which she incorporated into the organizations she created and the ones she worked in.